madsbuch/blog/_posts/2016-10-27-proving-stuff-in-haskell.md

 This instantiation is from the value `STrue` which has the type `SBool Tru`.
 The compiler then reduces the expression and derives that `Refl :: Refl Fls Fls`.
-From the interpreter we get that.
+From the interpreter, we get that.

 ```
 *Proof> :t deMorgan STrue STrue